 Stephen Alter's Top-10 All-Time Favourite Reads

 Conservationist and founding director of the Mussoorie Mountain Festival, Stephen Alter is the author of more than 20 non-fiction, fiction and children’s titles.
-His latest novel, Birdwatching, is a tale of intrigue and mystery set against the 1962 Sino-Indian war.
+His latest book The Greatest Game takes forward the story of Kimball O'Hara, the titular hero of Rudyard Kipling's Kim, setting it in the India of 1947 amid riots and mounting communal tension.

 offline

 Conservationist and founding director of the Mussoorie Mountain Festival, Stephen Alter is the author of more than 20 non-fiction, fiction and children’s titles.
-His latest novel, Birdwatching, is a tale of intrigue and mystery set against the 1962 Sino-Indian war.
+His latest book The Greatest Game takes forward the story of Kimball O'Hara, the titular hero of Rudyard Kipling's Kim, setting it in the India of 1947 amid riots and mounting communal tension.

 A novel I’ve reread three or four times.
 This book always surprises me with its magical, hypnotic evocation of Sri Lanka—an island paradise on the brink of chaos and civil war.
 The characters are unforgettable, yet each time I meet them, they fascinate me with their fresh stories and unique voices, full of poignancy and nostalgia.

-A brilliant history of mountaineering that convincingly shows how the horrors of WWI drove British climbers to attempt the summit of Mt.
+A brilliant history of mountaineering that convincingly shows how the horrors of World War I drove British climbers to attempt the summit of Mt.
 Everest in the 1920s, searching for solace and redemption.
-Mallory and Irvine’s disappearance lies at its heart but there are also many fascinating facts and personalities.
+Mallory and Irvine’s disappearance lies at its heart, but there are also many fascinating facts and personalities.
 It’s one of those big books that ends too soon.

 An all-American novel about love, money and class.
 I’ve taught this book in creative writing courses, and it never seems to grow old.
 Several attempts have been made to turn it into a film but none can match the book itself.
 Even Leonardo Di Caprio doesn’t quite succeed in embodying the larger-than-life personality of Jay Gatsby, whose obsessions and secrets make him an icon of the American Dream—an ultimately self-destructive Trumpian nightmare.